learnlafayette/LEaRN-Outreach/workshops/LPSS/LPSS_teacher_training-20180203.md

 You can use the map view as well as the live and historcal data views to discover Things and Datastreams whose data you wish to analyze further using Google Sheets.
 You can try it yourself by following these steps:

-1. Find the Thing named "City Hall" by clicking through the Things in the map view; this will cause the live and historical data to load for this Thing.
+1. Find the Thing named "Lafayette Middle" by clicking through the Things in the map view; this will cause the live and historical data to load for this Thing.
 2. De-select all datastreams except for the ozone Datastream.

-In the following steps we'll use the ozone sensor for the Thing at City Hall as an example.
+In the following steps we'll use the ozone sensor for the Thing at Lafayette Middle as an example.

 # Step 5: Find Datastream IDs on Thing-Datastream worksheet

-To be able to download Observations from the ozone sensor of the Thing located at "City Hall", we first need to know the unique identifier or ID of the Datastream that collects all of the ozone Observations for this Thing.
+To be able to download Observations from the ozone sensor of the Thing located at "Lafayette Middle", we first need to know the unique identifier or ID of the Datastream that collects all of the ozone Observations for this Thing.
 We'll use the "Thing-Datastream" sheet of the "LEaRN API LPSS" Google Sheet to find this ID.

 1. Click on the "Thing-Datastream" tab at the bottom of your copy of the "LEaRN API LPSS" Google Sheet.